 PEDAL services can also facilitate older siblings, Mum’s, Dad’s and Carers.
-Currently PEDAL offers a raft of therapies:
+Currently PEDAL offers:

-In 2014 PEDAL built permanent premises on the Armidale Community Pre-School Precinct and imported the magnificent resources in the English Sensory Gym.
+In 2014 PEDAL built permanent premises on the Armidale Community Pre-School Precinct and imported the magnificent resources in the English Sensory Gym from overseas.
 The building has art and music rooms, garden and consulting rooms.
 PEDAL Staff deliver services to all the community through home visits, schools, pre-schools, parks, libraries and playgrounds.